Fruit-Sweetened Almond, Cranberry & Earl Grey Granola.

 1. Spread the oats onto a baking sheet, and toast at 350 degrees for 10 minutes – or until they turn slightly golden.
 Remove the oats but keep the oven on.

-2. Add the oats to a large bowl and mix in the Apple & Apricot Butter, loose tea, cinnamon, and salt.
+2. Add the oats to a large bowl and mix in the apple sauce, tea, cinnamon, and salt.
 Combine the ingredients well using your hands or cooking spoon.

 3. In a dry pan, lightly toast the almonds for a minute or until aromatic.
 Once cooled slightly, roughly chop them up into smaller bites.

 4. Add the almonds to the oat mixture and combine.
-Evenly spread the mix onto a lined baking sheets – careful not to overcrowd the sheet (you will need 2 sheets).
+Evenly spread the mix onto 2 lined baking sheets – careful not to overcrowd the granola.

 - If you are allergic to almonds, replace with another nut or seed (pumpkin/sunflower/sesame) of choice!

-- Using pureed fruit like my Apple & Apricot Butter, naturally sweetens the granola, and won’t cause a spike in blood sugar.
-You can also just use applesauce, or another blended whole fruit puree of choice.
+- Using Apple sauce naturally sweetens the granola, and won’t cause a spike in blood sugar.
+You can also use another blended whole fruit puree!